Chhrone/anevia-backend/README.md

    cd anevia-backend
    ```

-4. Set up the database as described in the local setup
+4. Set up the database as described in the local setup (both scans and users tables)

+5. Set up Firebase Authentication as described in the local setup

-5. Install dependencies:
+6. Install dependencies:
    ```
    npm install
    ```

-6. Create a `.env` file with appropriate values:
+7. Create a `.env` file with appropriate values:
    ```
    cp .env.example .env
    nano .env  # Edit with your values
    ```

-7. Start the server:
+8. Start the server:
    ```
    npm start
    ```

-8. (Optional) Use PM2 to keep the application running:
+9. (Optional) Use PM2 to keep the application running:
    ```
    npm install -g pm2
    pm2 start server.js --name "anevia-backend"